 Jeremy has served non-profits for many years, notably chairing the global research committee on administrative culture of IPSA, and as Vice President of ALWAC (world affairs council).
 He has received a national teaching award; helped found an MPP program in public policy; and advised many of his students who proceeded to law careers (sorry) or master’s degrees, and a number of them to PhDs.
 His numerous television appearances have included several for NBC nightly news and for Canadian CTV news.
 He is also the father of two public policy experts in Washington DC’s think tanks, and in 2020 moved to northern Virginia to be closer to them.

 Secretary Allan Blutstein

-Allan Blutstein is the Director of FOIA Operations at America Rising Corporation, a political research and communications firm.
-His full-time FOIA career began in 2004 as an attorney-advisor with the Department of Justice’s Office of Information and Privacy.
-In 2009, shortly after the financial crisis began, Allan became the principal legal counsel for the FOIA staff of the U.S. Department of the Treasury’s Office of Financial Stability.
+Allan Blutstein is a public records lawyer who has worked for pro-Republican organizations since 2015.
+His full-time FOIA career began twenty years ago as an attorney-advisor with the Department of Justice’s Office of Information and Privacy.
+Shortly after the financial crisis began in 2009, Allan became the principal legal counsel for the FOIA staff of the U.S. Department of the Treasury’s Office of Financial Stability.
 He subsequently joined the requester community in 2013 at Cause of Action Institute, a government oversight group.

 Treasurer Christopher Carr